The Ad Net Zero

 Reduce Emissions From Advertising Business Operations

 Action 1 aims to reduce emissions from the operations of advertising businesses.
-It calls for agencies and marketing services companies to annually measure consumption data, for example, electricity usage, business travel, waste production, so you can reduce your operational carbon emissions.
+It calls for agencies and marketing services companies to annually measure carbon consumption data, for example, electricity usage, business travel, waste production, so you can reduce your operational carbon emissions.

 Action 1 aims to reduce emissions from the operations of advertising businesses.
-It calls for agencies and marketing services companies to annually measure consumption data, for example, electricity usage, business travel, waste production, so you can reduce your operational carbon emissions.
+It calls for agencies and marketing services companies to annually measure carbon consumption data, for example, electricity usage, business travel, waste production, so you can reduce your operational carbon emissions.

-1. Business travel (especially flying) – typically around 60% of an agency’s emissions
+1. Business travel (especially flying) – typically around 60% of an agency’s emissions.

 2. Office energy use – typically some 40% of emissions.

 Some advertising agencies, along with businesses in other parts of the advertising ecosystem, have already taken significant steps to reduce operational emissions.
-Those that have driven new behaviours in their companies, and in some cases achieved ISO 14001, BCorp or equivalent recognised standards, report competitive advantage, higher employee morale and financial savings as a result.
+Those that have driven new behaviours in their companies, and in some cases achieved ISO 14001, B Corp or equivalent recognised standards, report competitive advantage, higher employee morale and financial savings as a result.

-• Set a net zero target, including a near term target, and publicly declaring these using organisations such as SBTi, The Climate Pledge, SME Climate Hub, or other science-based equivalent initiative.
+• Set a net zero target, including a near term target, and ideally publicly declare these using organisations such as SBTi (Science Based Targets Initiative), The Climate Pledge, SME Climate Hub, or other science-based equivalent initiative.

 • Report, Reduce & Remove – measure and publicly report the carbon emissions of your business on an annual basis to identify and track progress.
-Organisations will be encouraged to share this data with Ad Net Zero.

 • Work with your clients and suppliers to secure their support for your policies.

-For more information and advice, please download our Action 1 Plan
+For more information and advice, please download our Action 1 Plan.

 The Ad Net Zero Action Plan featured image